Grange Insurance review 2023

 Grange car insurance cost

-According to Bankrate’s analysis, the average cost of car insurance from Grange is $1,375 per year for full coverage and $613 per year for minimum coverage.
-This is less than the national average cost of car insurance, which is $1,674 per year for full coverage and $565 per year for minimum coverage.
-In most cases, after reviewing Grange Insurance’s average premiums for a variety of scenarios and life changes, the company typically comes in below the national average for the same situations.
+According to Bankrate’s analysis, the average cost of car insurance from Grange is $1,680 per year for full coverage and $581 per year for minimum coverage.
+For reference, the national average cost of car insurance is $2,014 per year for full coverage and $622 per year for minimum coverage.
+Rates will vary based on your unique driving profile — including the state you live in, your driving record, and the specific coverage types and limits you choose — but we’ve broken down Grange’s average rates, compared to the national average, for several driving profiles in the tables below.

 Grange car insurance discounts

 Grange also offers an Easy-Snap auto claims service for qualifying minor claims.
-With it, a Grange claims representative sends a secure link to the policyholder where they can upload pictures of their vehicle and submit photos of the damage through either the Grange app or website.
+With this feature, a Grange claims representative sends a secure link to the policyholder so they can upload pictures of their vehicle and submit photos of the damage through either the Grange app or website.
 The service is meant to add convenience to the submission, payment estimation and payout process.

-Homeowners who want unique coverage options and discounts may find those needs met with Grange Insurance.
-On top of standard homeowners insurance coverage types like dwelling, liability and personal property, Grange Insurance also offers add-on options like assisted living care, which insures a family member’s personal belongings if they live in an assisted living facility and personal cyber insurance, which is intended to protect data, software and smart home systems if involved in a cyber-attack.
+Homeowners who want unique coverage options and discounts may find those needs met with Grange home insurance.
+On top of standard homeowners insurance coverage types like dwelling, liability and personal property, Grange Insurance also offers add-on options like assisted living care, which insures a family member’s personal belongings if they live in an assisted living facility, and personal cyber insurance, which is intended to protect data, software and smart home systems if involved in a cyber-attack.

 As with Grange's auto insurance, our insurance editorial team also evaluated Grange's home insurance through its average premiums and third-party rankings for a Bankrate Score.
-Top homeowners insurance companies received a high Bankrate Score on our 5-point scale, but Grange's homeowners received a 3.0.
-This is in part due to limited state availability and fairly competitive rates when compared to the national average.
-Because Grange did not rank in the 2021 J.D.
-Power Home Insurance Study and did not receive a Standard & Poor's (S&P) financial strength rating, its Score came in lower in our evaluation.
+The best homeowners insurance companies typically receive a higher Bankrate Score on our 5-point scale.
+Grange’s Bankrate Score is average, due mostly to its limited availability and basic digital tools.

 Grange home insurance cost

-Based on Bankrate’s analysis of homeowners insurance premiums, the annual average premium for Grange’s homeowners insurance is $1,239 for $250,000 in dwelling coverage.
-This is slightly lower than the national average cost of homeowners insurance, which is $1,312 per year for the same dwelling coverage amount.
+Based on Bankrate’s analysis of homeowners insurance premiums, the annual average premium for Grange’s homeowners insurance is $1,212 for $250,000 in dwelling coverage.
+Nationally, the average cost of homeowners insurance is $1,428 per year for the same dwelling coverage amount.
+Shopping around and comparing home quotes is a helpful strategy when you’re looking for a home insurance policy.
+Rates vary by a number of metrics, including the amount of dwelling coverage you need.
+In the table below, we compare Grange’s average rates to the national average for several levels of coverage.

 Grange home insurance discounts